 Rouhani was sworn into a second term in early August 2017.
-His second term cabinet nominations retained most of the same officials in key posts, including Foreign Minister Zarif, Interior Minister Abdolreza Fazli, and Oil Minister Zanganeh.
-In 2018, since the Trump Administration withdrew from the JCPOA in May, hardliners have attacked and threatened to try to impeach Zarif for his role in negotiating that accord.
+His second-term cabinet nominations retained most of the same officials in key posts, including Foreign Minister Zarif.
+Since the Trump Administration withdrew from the JCPOA in May 2018, hardliners have threatened to try to impeach Zarif for his role in negotiating that accord.
 In late February 2019, after being excluded from a leadership meeting with visiting President Bashar Al Asad of Syria, Zarif announced his resignation over the social media application Instagram.
-Rouhani did not accept the resignation and Zarif resumed his duties, in part contributing to Zarif's resignation announcement in late February 2019.
-The resignation was not accepted and Zarif continued his duties.
+Rouhani did not accept the resignation and Zarif resumed his duties.

-Key features of the second term cabinet include:
+Key changes to the second-term cabinet include the following:

 - Minister of Justice Seyed Alireza Avayee replaced Pour-Mohammadi.
-Formerly a state prosecutor, he oversaw trials of protesters in the 2009 uprising and is subject to EU travel ban and asset freeze. - Defense Minister Amir Hatami, a regular military officer, became the first non-IRGC Defense Minister in more than 20 years and the first regular military officer to serve in the position.
-The change was interpreted as an effort by Rouhani to reduce the power of the IRGC.

-• Rouhani's second term cabinet has two women vice presidents, and one other as a member of the cabinet (but not heading any ministry).
+Formerly a state prosecutor, Avayee oversaw trials of protesters in the 2009 uprising and is subject to EU travel ban and asset freeze. - Defense Minister Amir Hatami, a regular military officer, became the first non-IRGC Defense Minister in more than 20 years and the first regular military officer in that position. - The cabinet has two women vice presidents, and one other woman as a member of the cabinet (but not heading any ministry).